 Be aware of your posture while sleeping

-Adopt good posture even when sleeping.
-Sleep on a firm mattress and use pillows to support the natural curvature of your spine.
-For more advice on what position to adopt while sleeping, see our article Improve your sleep: sleeping position with back pain.
+Maintain good posture even while you sleep.
+Sleep on a firm mattress and use pillows to support the natural curve of your spine.
+For more advice on sleeping positions, see our article Improve Your Sleep: Sleeping Positions for Back Pain.

-Finally, it is important to understand what good posture is and to apply the recommended advice in your daily posture, whether at work, sitting or standing in order to preserve your health from back problems.
+Finally, it is important to understand what good posture is and to apply the recommended advice to your daily posture, whether at work, sitting or standing, in order to protect your health from back problems.

 FAQ: Good posture in everyday life